nod-ai/ADA/packer-rocm/README.md

 ### I/O

 The artifact is named `ubuntu-rocm.dd.gz`.
-When building with `ansible-pull`, it may be in `~/.ansible/pull/$HOSTNAME/packer-rocm/packer-maas/ubuntu`
+When building with `ansible-pull`, it may be here:
+`~/.ansible/pull/$HOSTNAME/packer-rocm/packer-maas/ubuntu`

 These _Packer_ variables are optional, defaults are shown: